yupwei68/terraform-provider-azurerm/website/docs/r/automation_job_schedule.html.markdown

 * `parameters` -  (Optional) A map of key/value pairs corresponding to the arguments that can be passed to the Runbook.
 Changing this forces a new resource to be created.

+~> **NOTE:** Due to a bug due to a bug in implementation of Runbook Job Schedules in azure (https://github.com/Azure/azure-sdk-for-go/issues/4780) all parameters keys must be lowercase.

 * `run_on` -  (Optional) Name of a Hybrid Worker Group the Runbook will be executed on.
 Changing this forces a new resource to be created.

 ## Attributes Reference